netzgut/integral-quartz/README.md

 # ∫ Integral Quartz

-Use th [Quartz scheduler](http://www.quartz-scheduler.org/) easily from Tapestry.
+Use the [Quartz scheduler](http://www.quartz-scheduler.org/) easily from Tapestry.

 ## Why?